Cosmic-Chatter/Constellation/apps/InfoStation/README.md

 ## Limitations
 * Optimized for use with a vertical 16:9 display powered by a Linux or Windows PC.
-* Currently supports a maximum of two languages.

 ## Configuration